RobertoBorges/aad-list-apps/README.md

 This script will includes claims from Access Token, SAML, OpenID Connect and SCIM

+This app can be used in general to assess the claims of any app, as it will show the claims that are being sent to the app.

+You can use this later to follow how your applications are consuming the claims on Entra ID.

 ## Prerequisites

 Global Administrator or Application Administrator role in Azure AD